-13. Collateral Arrangements.
+9. Collateral Arrangements.
 Counterparty shall (at Enron’s request) from time to time and at Enron’s option either: (i) within one Business Day of such request by Enron, provide to Enron a letter of credit in respect of Counterparty's obligations under any Transaction, in such form and for such amount and from such issuer, as is acceptable to Enron in its absolute discretion; or (ii) within such period as is specified by Enron, provide for the benefit of Enron a guarantee from a party, in such form and for such amount as is acceptable to Enron in its absolute discretion.
-Failure so to provide such letter of credit or guarantee or any default under such letter of credit or guarantee shall constitute a default hereunder giving rise to the immediate right of termination by Enron under this GTC.
+Failure so to provide such letter of credit or guarantee or any default under such letter of credit or guarantee shall constitute a default hereunder giving rise to the immediate right of termination by Enron under these GTC’s.

-14. Tax Representations.
+10. Tax Representations.

 (A) Payer Representations.
-For the purpose of Section 3(e) of the ISDA Form, Enron and Counterparty make the following representation:
+For the purpose of Section 3(e) of the Executed Agreement, the ISDA Form, or the Agreement, as applicable Enron and Counterparty make the following representation:

 It is not required by any applicable law, as modified by the practice of any relevant governmental revenue authority, of any Relevant Jurisdiction to make any deduction or withholding for or on account of any Tax from any payment (other than interest under Section 2(e), 6(d)(ii), or 6(e)) to be made by it to the other party under the ISDA Form.
 In making this representation, it may rely on (i) the accuracy of any representations made by the other party pursuant to Section 3(f), (ii) the satisfaction of the agreement contained in Section 4(a)(i) or 4(a)(iii) and the accuracy and effectiveness of any document provided by the other party pursuant to Section 4(a)(i) or 4(a)(iii), and (iii) the satisfaction of the agreement of the other party contained in Section 4(d), provided that it shall not be a breach of this representation where reliance is placed on Clause (ii) and the other party does not deliver a form or document under Section 4(a)(iii) by reason of material prejudice to its legal or commercial position.

 (B) Payee Representations.
-For the purpose of Section 3(f) of the ISDA Form, Counterparty makes the following representation:
+For the purpose of Section 3(f) of the Executed Agreement, the ISDA Form, or the Agreement, as applicable Counterparty makes the following representation:

 It is fully eligible for the benefits of the "Business Profits" or "Industrial and Commercial Profits" provision, as the case may be, the "Interest" provision or the "Other Income" provision (if any) of the Enron US Treaty (if any) with respect to any payment described in such provisions and received or to be received by it in connection with the Transaction, and (unless the Branch Jurisdiction (if any) or the Residence Jurisdiction is the United States) no such payment is attributable to a trade or business carried on by it through a permanent establishment in the United States.